Ru-T/gradebook/README.md

 ##To Do

-[ ] If I'm already logged in and I hit the login page, redirect me to my view page.
-Best solution: in routes, pick the thing that users should see after they login, i.e. teachers/index.
-With redirect to login page, if you're logged out, you'll go to the login page.
 [ ] Set root to be an action that just redirects to other views depending on who you are, similar to login create action.
 (Root should NOT be login page)
-[ ] Make all pages not accessible unless you are logged in on all three controllers.
 [ ] Teachers can only see their own students => store their ID in the session instead of true/false and set to nil upon logout.
 Set user_id and user_type => session :[user_id] && session: [user_type == "teacher"]
 [ ] Add radio button to form to have users self-identify, then include longer if/else statement to say which type of user we have.
 OR just check for teacher, if not a teacher, check for student, etc. until else.
 [ ] Edit teachers view to loop over teachers and look through students within, similar to restaurant menu.
 Put into a table with <thead>, <tbody>, <td>, <tr>.
 Put links outside of close table tag.